Sankar-mannem/climate-agriculture-tableau-dashboard/README.md

 This treemap shows countries with the lowest average temperatures.
 Cold-climate countries may face different agricultural challenges, such as shorter growing seasons, frost risk, and the need for cold-resistant crop varieties.

-Why this visual is useful:
+Why this visual was used:

 - It shows the opposite side of climate risk.
 - It helps compare hot and cold climate countries.
 - It supports a more balanced climate analysis.
-- It shows that agricultural risk is not only caused by heat but also by extreme cold conditions.
+- It shows that agricultural risk can come from both heat extremes and cold conditions.

-Recruiter-focused insight:
+Analytical insight:

 Including both highest and lowest temperature countries makes the analysis more complete.
-It shows that the dashboard considers different types of agricultural climate risk rather than focusing only on heat.
+It shows that agricultural climate risk is not only about heat, but also about understanding different environmental conditions that affect farming.

 ## Key Insights

-Based on the dashboard analysis, the following insights were identified:
+The dashboard produced the following insights:

-1. Countries in arid and semi-arid regions show stronger climate imbalance because they experience high temperatures with relatively low rainfall.
+1. Countries and regions with high temperature and lower rainfall may face stronger agricultural climate stress.

 2. Temperature alone does not fully explain agricultural risk.
-Some warm countries receive high rainfall, while others receive very little rainfall.
-This means precipitation must be analysed together with temperature.
+Precipitation, irrigation access, crop type, soil health, and extreme weather events also influence agricultural outcomes.

 3. Warm-dry regions are more likely to face drought stress, irrigation demand, soil moisture loss, and crop productivity challenges.

-4. Warm-wet regions may face different risks, such as flooding, pest growth, crop disease, and drainage problems.
+4. Warm-wet regions may face different risks, including flooding, pest growth, crop disease, and drainage problems.

-5. Cold-climate countries may experience shorter growing seasons and may require crop varieties that can tolerate lower temperatures.
+5. Extreme weather events can create additional pressure on crop yield and economic outcomes.

+6. Adaptation strategies such as water management, crop rotation, and improved irrigation can help reduce climate-related agricultural risk.

-6. Country-level climate indicators are useful for high-level screening, but more detailed regional and seasonal data would improve the accuracy of agricultural planning.
+7. Country-level and regional indicators are useful for high-level screening, but more detailed seasonal and local data would improve planning accuracy.

 ## Recommendations

-Based on the dashboard findings, the following recommendations can support climate adaptation and agricultural planning:
+Based on the dashboard findings, the following actions may support climate adaptation and agricultural planning:

 - Prioritise irrigation investment in warm-dry regions.
-- Promote drought-resistant crop varieties in countries with high climate imbalance.
+- Promote drought-resistant crop varieties in countries with high climate stress.
 - Improve water-harvesting and soil-moisture conservation practices.
+- Monitor extreme weather events and their relationship with crop yield.
-- Use regional and seasonal climate data for more detailed planning.
+- Use regional and seasonal climate data for more detailed agricultural planning.
-- Combine climate indicators with crop yield, land use, and socio-economic data for stronger food-security risk analysis.
+- Combine climate indicators with crop yield, soil health, irrigation access, and economic impact data for stronger food-security risk analysis.
-- Monitor high-risk countries regularly to identify changes in climate stress over time.
+- Track adaptation strategies over time to understand which approaches are most useful in reducing agricultural risk.

-## Business / Policy Value
+## Business and Policy Value

 This dashboard can support:

 - Policymakers identifying climate-risk hotspots
 - Agricultural planners prioritising irrigation and adaptation strategies
 - Researchers studying the relationship between climate and agriculture
-- NGOs or development organisations planning food security interventions
+- NGOs or development organisations planning food-security interventions
 - Data analysts demonstrating how visual analytics can support real-world decision-making

-The project shows how Tableau can be used not only for reporting but also for analytical storytelling and decision support.
+The project shows how Tableau can be used not only for reporting, but also for analytical storytelling and decision support.

 ## Limitations

-This dashboard uses country-level climate data, which may hide important differences within large countries.
-For example, one part of a country may be dry while another part may receive high rainfall.
+This dashboard uses country-level and regional climate indicators, which may hide important local differences.
+For example, one part of a country may be dry while another region may receive high rainfall.

 Other limitations include:

-- Annual averages may hide seasonal climate patterns.
+- Annual or aggregated values may hide seasonal climate patterns.
-- Country-level data may not capture local agricultural conditions.
+- Country-level data may not fully capture local agricultural conditions.
-- The temperature-to-precipitation ratio is a useful screening measure but does not fully represent crop-specific risk.
+- Climate imbalance is useful for screening but does not fully represent crop-specific risk.
-- Crop yield, soil type, irrigation access, and socio-economic indicators were not included in the current version.
+- Additional factors such as market conditions, government policies, farming practices, and local infrastructure were not included in the dashboard.
+- More detailed time-series analysis would be needed to understand long-term climate trends.

 ## Future Improvements